pluribus-one/mdr-ra/README.md

 * The SSH server will be reconfigured to disable password-based authentication.
   After the completion of the setup procedure, SSH access will be available only through public key authentication.

+> [!CAUTION]
+>
-If remote access for system administration tasks is required, public SSH keys of authorized users must be added to the `.ssh/authorized_keys` file before proceeding with the setup steps.
+> If remote access for system
+> administration tasks is required, public SSH keys of authorized users must
+> be added to the `.ssh/authorized_keys` file before proceeding with the setup
+> steps.

 * The automation will set up the system firewall ([UFW](https://help.ubuntu.com/community/UFW)) to block incoming connections.